The Kyoto Library

 Fax : + 81 75 761 3947

-The collection in the ISEAS library, located in the same building, holds a further 5,000 volumes, mainly in Western languages, covering various aspects of Japanese and Chinese studies.
-The library of the ISEAS is open to the researchers and readers from the EFEO Center, and vice versa.
+The ISEAS library, located in the same building, holds 7,900 volumes (monographs and journals), mainly in Western languages, on Japanese and Chinese studies.
+It is open to researchers and readers of the EFEO Centre.

 Access and opening hours